SoftwareONE-SAP/centiq-filters/README.md

 };
 ```

 In the above example, we are hard coding the two values inside the factory function.
 This is not ideal.
 You can alternatively use Object notiation instead of Array notation in order to pass values through from the filter function.
-The following would product the exact same result as above:
+The following would produce the exact same result as above:

 ```javascript
 var filter = OrFilter({